FeleNick/ZeProject/README.md

 3. Create new users using the register page
 4. Create, view, edit and delete tasks using different users.
 5. See random Chuck Norris jokes and save them to user specific joke libraies
+6. See what other users liked on the "Best Chucks" page.